 Some popular screen readers cut off alt text at about 125 characters.
 It’s advisable to keep your description to around 100 characters maximum.

-Long descriptions describing small details, such as the following one of two dogs, are unnecessary.
+Long descriptions of small details, such as the following one of two dogs, are unnecessary:

-Don’t use “picture of” or “image of” because it’s unnecessary and wastes space.
+Don’t use “picture of” or “image of” because it’s redundant and wastes space.

 Include a keyword or phrase

-If you leave the interpretation of an image to the search engine crawlers, they can get it wrong, and you could miss out on a chance to rank for a keyword or end up ranking for the wrong keywords.
+Leaving the interpretation of an image to the search engine crawlers in not advisable.
+Google can get it wrong, and you could miss out on a chance to rank for a keyword or end up ranking for the wrong keywords.

 On-page keyword usage is still significant when it comes to ranking.
 When using alt text to describe the image, including a keyword or keyword phrase your targeting can work in your favor and signal to the search engine that your page is relevant to a specific search query.

-Use company name in logo image alt text
+Use your company name in logo image alt text